LYNCH·LLP

 What the data says.

-Dennis Y Myint maintains a public record across Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 235 disposed applications, the allowance rate stands at 70%, meaning 165 applications were allowed and 70 abandoned.
-The examiner works within a single art unit.
-This pooled figure reflects historical outcomes across all decided cases in the record and does not constitute a prediction for any individual application.
+Dennis Y Myint maintains a public record across 1 art unit in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate stands at 70%.
+This rate reflects the share of applications that were allowed out of all decided applications (allowed and abandoned combined) in the pooled record.
+The allowance rate is a historical aggregate across all art units under this examiner's jurisdiction and does not reflect the status of any pending application.

 // HOW TO READ THESE NUMBERS